ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 *Presence of ASLR could be bypassed with specific implementation and combination of these techniques as well, but that will be left outside of this exercise, as it makes things a bit more complicated.
 Usually it requires information leakage as well.
 By default it will probably prevent everything that we are doing next.*

-From previously mentioned techniques, we are taking a short glance at ret2libc and ROP, which are some basic and original techniques.
+From the previously mentioned techniques, we are taking a short glance at ret2libc and ROP, which are some basic and original techniques.

 ### A) Return-to-libc (aka ret2libc)